Introduction

 iii.
 Implant Placement and Osseointegration

-• A local anesthesia is administered following small incision in the gum to access the jawbone.
+- The anaesthetist administers local anesthesia following small incision in the gum to access the jawbone.

 iv.
 Placement of the Abutment